Update: Intek has redesigned this bar and renamed it the ModF bar. You can read my updated review here

 I’m actually a huge fan of trap bars in general for a number of reasons.
 I find the movement to be very natural, from the neutral grip to the efficient lockout.
 Because the load can generally be heavier on a trap bar, I find it benefits overall leg strength as well, which obviously has a carry over into other main lifts.
 I also find the bar to be very versatile in that it allows for a variety of different types of movements, from traditional deadlifts all the way to overhead press.

-I won’t go into all the gory details on why a trap bar is beneficial in this post, but suffice it to say that I think they’re pretty great.
+I won’t go into all the gory details on why this type of bar is beneficial in this post, but suffice it to say that I think they’re pretty great.

 Before getting into the review, I want to list a few important distinctions to consider when picking a trap bar.
 Ask yourself these questions: